Agora (film): Plot

-Several years later, Orestes, now converted to Christianity, is prefect of Alexandria.
+Several years later, Orestes, now converted to Christianity, is prefect (Roman state official serving as governor) of Egypt.
 Hypatia continues to investigate the motions of the Sun, the Moon, the five known "wanderers" (planets), and the stars.
 Some Christians ridicule the thinking that the Earth is a sphere by arguing that people far from the top would fall off the Earth.
 When they ask Davus what his opinion is, he avoids conflict by saying that only God knows these things.

-Hypatia also investigates the heliocentric model of the solar system proposed by Aristarchus of Samos by having an object dropped from the mast of a moving ship which demonstrates that a possible motion of the Earth would not affect the motion, relative to Earth, of a falling object on Earth.
+Hypatia also investigates the heliocentric model of the Solar System proposed by Aristarchus of Samos by having an object dropped from the mast of a moving ship, which demonstrates that a possible motion of the Earth would not affect the motion, relative to Earth, of a falling object on Earth.
 However, due to religious objections against heliocentrism, the Christians have now forbidden Hypatia to teach at the school.
 The Christians and the Jews come into violent conflict.

 The leader of the Christians, Cyril, views Hypatia as having too much influence over Orestes and stages a public ceremony intended to force Orestes to subjugate her.
 Hypatia's former pupil, Synesius, now the Bishop of Cyrene, comes to her rescue as a religious authority counterweight but says he cannot help her unless she accepts Christianity; she refuses.
-Hypatia theorizes that the Earth orbits around the Sun in an elliptic orbit, not a circular orbit, with the Sun at one of the foci.
+Hypatia theorizes that the Earth orbits around the Sun in an elliptical orbit, not a circular orbit, with the Sun at one of the foci.
 Cyril convinces a mob of Christians that Hypatia is a witch, and they vow to kill her.
-Davus tries to run ahead to warn Hypatia, but she is captured.
+Davus tries to warn Hypatia, but she is captured.
 They strip Hypatia and are about to skin her alive until Davus persuades the mob otherwise, and they decide to stone her instead.
 When the mob goes outside to collect stones, Davus suffocates her to spare her the pain of being stoned and tells the mob that she fainted.
 Davus leaves as they begin to stone her.